Ice Age Trail

 The Ice Age Trail is a National Scenic Trail stretching 1200 mi in the state of Wisconsin in the United States.
 The trail is administered by the National Park Service, and is constructed and maintained by private and public agencies including the Ice Age Trail Alliance, a non-profit and member-volunteer based organization with local chapters.
+It became an official unit of the National Park System in 2023.

 Route

 The trail roughly follows the location of the terminal moraine from the last Ice Age.
 As the route traverses the moraine, it sometimes meanders into areas west of the moraine, including the Driftless Area in southwestern Wisconsin.
 The trail passes through 30 of Wisconsin's 72 counties, from the northwestern part of the state to the Lake Michigan shoreline in the east.
 The western end of the trail is at Interstate State Park along the St. Croix River, which is the border between northwestern Wisconsin and eastern Minnesota.
 The eastern terminus of the Ice Age Trail lies at Potawatomi State Park, on Wisconsin's Door Peninsula near the city of Sturgeon Bay.

-Along its route, the trail crosses numerous ciry and county parks, state parks and forests, state wildlife and natural areas, and the Chequamegon-Nicolet National Forest.
+Along its route, the trail crosses numerous city and county parks, state parks and forests, state wildlife and natural areas, and the Chequamegon-Nicolet National Forest.
 The trail often coincides with other trails within various county and municipal parks.
 It passes through the land of various owners, including the Wisconsin Department of Natural Resources, the Ice Age Trail Alliance, and hundreds of private citizens.

 As of 2014, the trail was 1197.7 mi long.
 At one point, the trail separates into two just north of Devil's Lake State Park.
 The western portion of trail, 92 mi in length, is referred to as the Western Bifurcation.
 The Western Bifurcation consists mostly of proposed trail sections (though several miles of established trail do exist).
 The Western Bifurcation is rejoined by its 75-mile eastern counterpart near the town of Coloma.
 Though the eastern portion of the trail is more readily developed than its western counterpart, both are officially recognized portions of the Ice Age Trail.
 As of 2008, the trail consisted of 467 mi of traditional hiking paths, 103.2 mi of multi-use trails, and 529.3 mi of connecting roads and sidewalks.
 As of October 2020, 675 mi is completed with over 400 mi connected by connecting routes (usually roads).

 The Ice Age Trail has one of a few National Side Trails, the Timms Hill National Trail.
 National Side Trails are national trails established by the National Trails System Act.
 The ten-mile Timms Hill Trail connects the Ice Age Trail with Timms Hill, Wisconsin's highest point, which is located in Price County.